Luke Thomas (rugby league)

-Luke Thomas (born 19 October 2002) is a Wales international rugby league footballer who plays as a for Widnes Vikings in the RFL Championship on DR loan from Warrington Wolves in the Super League.
+Luke Thomas (born 19 October 2002) is a Wales international rugby league footballer who plays as a for the Warrington Wolves in the Super League.

 He has also spent time on loan from Warrington at the Rochdale Hornets in League 1.

 Background

 Thomas was born in Crewe, Cheshire, England.
 He is of Welsh descent.

 Playing career

 Early career

 During his childhood, Thomas began playing rugby union before switching to rugby league at the age of 11.
 He played junior rugby league for Latchford Giants before joining the academy at Warrington Wolves.

 Club career

 In August 2022, Thomas made his Wolves Super League début against the Leeds Rhinos.